Expand the menu to view the list of items

 - Fluid or scarring in the middle ear.

-Which diseases cause deafness depending on your stage of life?
+What diseases cause deafness depending on your stage of life?

 Causes of hearing loss and deafness